 This document is prepared in response to your request and is not for dissemination outside your Committee.
-Its use is limited to official proceedings by your Committee and the content say not be disclosed to unauthorized personnel without the express approval of the FBI.
+Its use is limited to official proceedings by your Committee and the content to the disclosed to unauthorized personnel without the express approval of the FBI.